 As a company listed on NASDAQ, we are required under the NASDAQ listing requirements to maintain a board comprised of a majority of "independent directors," as determined affirmatively by our board.
 In addition, the NASDAQ rules require that, subject to specified exceptions, each member of our audit, compensation, and nominating and corporate governance committees be independent.
-Our board of directors determined that a majority of our directors during 2012 were "independent directors" as defined under applicable NASDAQ rules, including Kenneth J. Nussbacher, whose term on our board of directors ended in May 2012, Samuel D. Colella, Evan Jones, Patrick S. Jones, and John A. Young.
-Gerhard F. Burbach was appointed to our board of directors, and our board of directors determined that he was an "independent director" as defined under applicable NASDAQ rules, in January 2013.
+Our board of directors determined that a majority of our directors during 2013 were "independent directors" as defined under applicable NASDAQ rules, including Gerhard F. Burbach, Samuel D. Colella, Evan Jones, Patrick S. Jones, and John A. Young.

-In April 2013, our board of directors undertook another review of the independence of our directors and considered whether any director has a material relationship with us that could compromise his ability to exercise independent judgment in carrying out his responsibilities.
-As a result of this review, our board of directors determined that Samuel D. Colella, Evan Jones, Patrick S. Jones, John A. Young, and Gerhard F. Burbach, representing a majority of our directors, are "independent directors" as defined under applicable NASDAQ rules.
+In February 2014, our board of directors undertook another review of the independence of our directors and considered whether any director has a material relationship with us that could compromise his ability to exercise independent judgment in carrying out his responsibilities.
+As a result of this review, our board of directors determined that Gerhard F. Burbach, Samuel D. Colella, Evan Jones, Patrick S. Jones, and John A. Young, representing a majority of our directors, are "independent directors" as defined under applicable NASDAQ rules.
 Gajus V. Worthington is not considered an independent director because of his positions as our president and chief executive officer.